-Updated October 2025: We have updated the article with the latest advancements in AI-powered mobility aids, smart home and wearable health technologies, and recent CMS regulatory changes—highlighting how these innovations improve independence and care quality for seniors at Meadow Woods Nursing and Rehab Center.
+Updated January 2026: We have updated the article with recent advancements in AI-powered assistive technologies, smart home integration, and wearable health monitors, as well as the latest CMS regulatory changes including the repeal of minimum staffing mandates and new trends in hybrid rehabilitation.
+These updates reflect how innovative solutions and policy shifts are shaping care quality and independence options for seniors at Meadow Woods Nursing and Rehab Center.

 Meadow Woods Nursing and Rehab Center: A Comprehensive Guide